Have You Read These Articles?

 Five-year-old Jacob Sanderson helped his mother Patty, N9PLS find 14 hidden transmitters in an hour during the on-foot foxhunt at the 2016 Dayton Hamvention.
 Read more about hams having fun doing transmitter hunting during 2016 in Homing In for February 2017.
 (Photo by Bob Frey WA6EZV)

-CQ Magazine, November 2016 -- "Seven Medals for ARDF Team USA in Bulgaria"
+Homing In, CQ Magazine, November 2016 -- "Seven Medals for ARDF Team USA in Bulgaria"

 - "'It was interesting, eye-opening and humbling, all at the same time,' said Bill Wright WB6CMD.
 This was Bill's first time to compete at an international ARDF event."